 The AAHC received site plan approval for 3 RAD properties to demolish and build new housing.
-Phase 1 location, Miller Manor, was redeveloped where three (3) apartments were added for a total of 58 new apartment.
-The Phase 3 location at N. Maple added 23 apartments.
-Currently under construction is Phase 4 location at Lower Platt and White/State/Henry where 28 and 4 apartments will be added, respectively.
+A total of 58 new apartments were added through the RAD conversion process.
+Phase 1, Miller Manor, was redeveloped with three (3) additional apartments.
+Phase 3 at N. Maple added 23 apartments.
+Phase 4 at Lower Platt (now known as Creekside Court) added 28 apartments and White/State/Henry (now known as State Crossing) added 4 apartments.

-Project-Based Voucher:
+3) Project-Based Voucher: